Praveensp9/Data-analysis-onTwitter-data/README.md

 Pre-requisite for running this program
 ============================
 ```
-1. Install Mongodb and start mongodb with the data downloaded from above
+1. Install ElasticSearch and start ElasticSearch with the data downloaded from above
    For example ./mongod --dbpath data/db
 2. Install Hadoop cluster for running MapReduce Job and start the cluster
 3. Install Spring Tool Suite because the program is written on Spring Data